Nutrition Education and Tools Project

 The COMPASS NOW 2012 and 2015 report, compiled by The Great Rivers United Way, identifies current and emerging needs and/or issues in our region.
 The report sites obesity, food insecurity, increased child poverty rate, increased Food Share usage, and transportation among the relevant issues.
 These findings indicate the wide range of needs present among those living in poverty and those struggling to secure even basic necessities.

 WAFER, together with our collaborating partners, will work towards addressing food insecurity, obesity, and nutrition through the “Nutrition Education & Tools Project”.
 The project will provide education programming and the tools needed for successful home implementation, specifically targeting the low-income population.
-For more information on this programming, please feel free to read through the proposal, the proposed budget, and remodel blueprints.
+For more information on this programming, please feel free to read through current program information (such as collaborators, funding, evaluation, and completed program summaries), the original grant proposal, the proposed budget, and remodel blueprints.

 Please email WAFER Executive Director Erin Waldhart for more information and how to donate to this initiative.

 Pre-registration is necessary for all education sessions.
-We are currently accepting registrations June 6th, July 11th and August 8th, 2017 offered by UW-Extension Nutrition Educators.
+We are currently accepting registrations for the September 18th, 2017 provided by UW-Extension Nutrition Educators and October 19th, 2017 provided by Viterbo Dietetic Students.
 Though income guidelines are not posted for registration, the population these sessions are focused on are for people who meet “low-income” guidelines.